 When a child is newly diagnosed with AIS, it’s only natural for parents to wonder about the long term effects of scoliosis.
 Having that background is helpful when it comes to deciding on scoliosis treatment during the adolescent years and beyond.

-It’s impossible for anyone to tell you with certainty what effect scoliosis will have on your child’s life, in the near- or far-future.
+It’s impossible for anyone to tell you with certainty what long term effects of scoliosis may occur in your child’s life, in the near- or far-future.
 There is no crystal ball for scoliosis, only guesstimations based on clinical studies and professional experiences.
 The studies on the natural history of scoliosis (i.e. untreated) are limited; however, two are fairly comprehensive and offer some helpful insights.

 In this post, we’ll summarize key points from those studies and also include a discussion of other feedback we hear from patients.
 If you prefer to read the studies mentioned and draw your own conclusions, please link to our Research page to read more.